 - Activity or operating performance

 Financial ratios to know company’s profitability

-Management’s performance are tracked more closely as earnings or profitability.
-To analyze company’s profitability, following ratios can help you know how the management has performed during the period.
+Management’s performance is tracked more closely as earnings or profitability.
+To analyse a company’s profitability, the following financial ratios can help you know how the management has performed during the period.

 Company’s efficiency can be measured by assessing the liquidity position and by figuring out how well a company is managing its affairs.
 It determines the ability of a company to generate cash and to pay its obligations when they come due.